You know that feeling in the morning, when you’d rather have complete silence until the morning coffee has had a chance to kick in?

 Targeted supplements can be useful, but not until you’ve first built the foundations for overall hormonal balance.
 It’s not at all as laborious as it sounds, as I’ll explain below.

-There has also been much discussion elsewhere on the use of hormone therapy (HRT, bioidenticals), as a way to preserve our cognitive health.
+There has also been much discussion elsewhere on the use of hormone therapy (HRT, body identical hormones), as a way to preserve our cognitive health.
 Recommended reading includes ‘Oestrogen Matters’ (written by Dr A. Bluming and C. Tarvis).

 However, there is no substitute for nourishing the brain (and body; it’s all attached) with the specifics of appropriate food, movement, and all that I’ve listed below.
-Lisa Mosconi made reference to this in her popular TED talk (well worth watching if you haven’t already) and her books are valuable sources of advice, too.
+Dr Lisa Mosconi made reference to this in her popular TED talk (well worth watching if you haven’t already) and her recent book (The XX Brain) is an absolute treasure trove of valuable advice, too.

 Brain fog and anxiety – what can I do to help myself, today?